eclypse-org/eclypse/docs/source/overview/getting-started/simulation.rst

    To do so, it is necessary to define an instance of the :class:`~eclypse.simulation.config.SimulationConfig` class, specifying all possible parameters in the constructor.

-   For example, if you want to run a remote simulation lasting 1 minute, with a tick every half-second, you want to hide the simulator log messages, save the report in the *my-simulation* folder and set a seed for pseudo-randomness, you will have to configure the simulation as follows:
+   For example, if you want to run a remote simulation lasting 1 minute, with a step every half-second, you want to hide the simulator log messages, save the report in the *my-simulation* folder and set a seed for pseudo-randomness, you will have to configure the simulation as follows:

    .. code-block:: python